$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: The proposed optimization algorithm

 A MTMD with one TMD per targeted mode is considered herein, and we assume that the $n^{th}$ absorber targets the $r^{th}$ resonant mode of the host structure.
 It may be shown (see~\ref{anx:TMD} or~\cite{Warburton1982}) that, if one neglects non-resonant modes, the structure acts from the absorber point of view as an equivalent one-degree-of-freedom mechanical oscillator with the following modal mass, damping and stiffness:

 where $\phi_{a,n}$ is the $r^{th}$ mass-normalized mode shape of the host structure at the location where the absorber is attached, $\omega_r$ is the resonance frequency, and $\zeta_r$ is the modal damping ratio.
-Classical formulas from the literature can then be used for absorber tuning (\cite{den1985mechanical}, \cite{Warburton1982}, \cite{nishihara2002closed} or even \cite{Asami2002} if damping in the host structure is taken into account).
+Classical formulas from the literature can then be used for absorber tuning (\cite{den1985mechanical,Warburton1982,nishihara2002closed} or even \cite{Asami2002} if damping in the host structure is taken into account).
 In this paper, the formulas from Nishihara and Asami~\cite{nishihara2002closed} are used.
-From Equation~\eqref{eq:modal1dofCharac}, the modal mass ratio is defined as
+Since they are exact in the single-degree-of-freedom case, they are expected to be a reasonably accurate initial guess for a multiple-degree-of-freedom case.
+From Eq.~\eqref{eq:modal1dofCharac}, the modal mass ratio is defined as

 and the absorber stiffness and damping are computed as

 respectively.
 With these formulas, the maxima of the compliance are expected to be near